 In the aftermath of celebrations, the local temples might look like they were hit by a giant mud-water bomb

-People wash monks and Buddha statues with perfumed water, as a symbolic farewell to wrong actions and sins, and welcome to the good luck, longevity, happiness and prosperity in the new year.
+People wash monks and Buddha statues with perfumed water, as a symbolic farewell to wrong actions and sins, and welcome to the good luck, longevity, happiness, and prosperity in the new year.
 In the same way, if children wash their parents or grandparents, the year will bring them advantages.

-Using holy water for cleansing is just one of the rituals promising a fresh start of the year.
+Using holy water for cleansing is just one of the rituals promising a fresh start to the year.
 The house should be cleaned too, and new clothes should be worn.
 Those might get their first washing in the street, as Sraung Preah represents the ritual in which Cambodians pour the water on each other.
 They might mix the water with white chalk, sometimes colored in pink or yellow.

 In Malaysia, they don’t throw water, but oranges!
 Read about Chap Goh Mei, the love-inspired start of the Chinese New Year!